 This Policy is only for the above type of external complaint, not for complaints or grievances from employees or Trustees.

-Whilst complainants are generally entitled to receive responses to a complaint and to challenge any responses received from the Charity, it will not deal with complaints or challenges where in the reasonable opinion of the Chairman they amount to persistent, habitual or vexatious complaints or challenges.
+Whilst complainants are generally entitled to receive responses to a complaint and to challenge any responses received from the Charity, it will not deal with complaints or challenges where in the reasonable opinion of an appropriate Trustee they amount to persistent, habitual or vexatious complaints or challenges.

 The Charity expects any complainant to be polite and courteous.
 It will not tolerate aggressive, abusive or unreasonable behaviour or demands.